Postscript

 I hope that by A.D.2100 when the A65 is a six lane highway, the top of the Billing a helicopter pad, Cragg Wood a theme park, St. Peter’s and Trinity Churches old persons homes, Woodhouse Grove a luxury hotel and Benton Park a factory (or perhaps vice versa) some future historian of Rawdon may find this glimpse into the past of some interest.

 The views from the top of Rawdon Billing take some beating.
 The area is open access – free for everyone to enjoy.
-The threat by Leeds Council to remove the land from the green belt status would ruin forever the maginficient views which stretch for many miles in every direction.
-Once built upon this land will be lost for ever.
+The threat by Leeds Council to remove the land from the green belt status would ruin forever the magnificent views which stretch for many miles in every direction.
+Once built upon this land will be lost forever.

-The area cannot take further development, the traffic on the A65 is frequently bumper to bumper and practically stationary.
-For those who travel around Britain when you return to Leeds, one can see the city is on the verge of grid lock and becoming a no go place for those wanting to setup businesses.
+The area is unsuitable for further development, the traffic on the A65 is frequently bumper to bumper and practically stationary.
+For those who travel around Britain when you return to Leeds, one can see the city is on the verge of grid lock and becoming a no-go place for those wanting to set up businesses.